TheMarex/ba-thesis/text/6_simulator.md

 This is the case for a bipedal robot in dual support stance.
 Solving a non-penetration constrain on either end will invalidate the position constraint of the next link.
 In turn, the position constraint of each link needs to be updated until the other end of the kinematic chain is reached.
-If the non-penetration constraint is violated again for this end, the whole process starts again in reverse direction.
+If the non-penetration constraint is violated again for the other end, the whole process starts again in reverse direction.
 This leads to oscillations that need a high number of iterations to level off to an acceptable level.
 Despite these inaccuracies, by using enough solver iterations an overall usable systems can be derived.
 However, the velocities will still have a small random error in each simulation step.